department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 #### Learning Testing

+A common part of investigating and learning about a new module, service, upstream dependency, etc is to read something like a "Quickstart" or "Getting Started" guide and follow along with some trivial examples of how to use it.

+Frequently, what then follows is a substantial amount of experimentation as the developer works to learn the API and how to use it to accomplish what they're setting out to do.
+This might involve a substantial amount of trial and error, possibly benchmarking a few different approaches or comparing how the data is structured differently when retrieved in different ways.
+This work should be captured!
+It will help other developers on the project in dealing with that system.

+We should normalize and encourage adding tests that don't serve any immediate purpose within the codebase but serve to document how we learn and come to use these resources.

 #### Boundary Testing

 Boundary tests aren't always practical, but might be in this case; we're retrieving content from a very specific CMS with a constantly evolving content and structure.
 It would be nice to be able to validate the CMS' response to various API queries against stored responses.
 Fortunately, Jest's [snapshots](https://jestjs.io/docs/snapshot-testing) make this straightforward.
 We can perform an API call, replace a few variable values (e.g. date of request), and have a reasonable expectation that we will not be caught unawares by these changes.

+Learning Tests, mentioned above, can also serve as Boundary Tests by sketching out what we expect from the portions of third-party code and services that we use.

 #### Reporting and Logging